The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD

-Other interesting features of the expansion (6.31) are: a non-analytical dependence on the mass gap $\Delta^2$ in some terms $\sim \Delta^2(\Delta^2)^{1/2}T \sim \Delta^3 T$ and $\sim (\Delta^2)^{1/2}T^3 \sim \Delta T^3$.
+Other interesting features of the expansion (6.29) are: a non-analytical dependence on the mass gap $\Delta^2$ in some terms $\sim \Delta^3$ and $\sim \Delta$.
 The PT correction of the $\alpha_s$-order depends on the mass gap squared analytically.
 The presence of terms $\sim T^4$, being, nevertheless, of the NP origin, since the overall coefficient in front of them becomes zero in the PT $\Delta^2=0$ limit (as underlined above).
 This is in agreement with the initial normalization condition of the free PT vacuum to zero.

 It is instructive to show this expansion as a function of the variable $T_c/T$.
 It suffices to do this by introducing the corresponding number of the exponents, using the numerical values of the mass gap, characteristic temperature and $\Lambda_{YM}$, respectively, namely $\Delta = 0.6756 \ \GeV$, $T_c = 0.2665 \ \GeV$ and $\Lambda_{YM} = 0.3 \ \GeV$, and taking into account the relation (6.28).
 Such kind of the expansion looks like